Mu936/RESTful_API-crud-project-/README.md

 POST /items: Create a new item.
 PUT /items/{id}: Update an item by ID.
 DELETE /items/{id}: Delete an item by ID.

+*Data Storage
+Data is stored in the items.json file in the project root directory.

+*Error Handling
+404: Item or endpoint not found.
+400: Invalid request or data.
+500: Server error.
+405: Method not allowed.